Marcus Semien Preview, Player Props: Rangers vs. Mets

 Mets Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Mets pitching staff ranks 15th in the league.

-- The Mets' 4.49 team ERA ranks 19th among all MLB pitching staffs.
+- The Mets have the 19th-ranked team ERA among all league pitching staffs (4.48).

-- Mets pitchers combine to surrender 162 total home runs at a rate of 1.2 per game (to rank 18th in baseball).
+- Mets pitchers combine to surrender 163 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

-- Quintana gets the start for the Mets, his eighth of the season.
-He is 1-5 with a 3.73 ERA and 30 strikeouts in 41 2/3 innings pitched.

-- In his last time out on Wednesday, the lefty tossed 5 1/3 innings against the Atlanta Braves, giving up five earned runs while surrendering nine hits.
+- Reyes will make his first start of the season for the Mets.

 © 2023 Data Skrive.
 All rights reserved.